3saster/fullscrn_huds/readme.txt

                                   + Toggle any stat (kills, secrets, items, time)
                                   + Choose between 4 different fonts
                                   + Optionally show countdowns for active powerups
-                       5) Adds 15-17 CVARS to your GZDoom ini, starting with "fullhud_"
+                       5) Adds 14-16 CVARS to your GZDoom ini, starting with "fullhud_"

 Known issues         : [CHEX] Logo replacement will only look good if default STBAR graphics
                               are used (with blue background)
-                       [DOOM/CHEX/HACX] Mugshot may switch to dead state when changing the "Force HUD override" option.
-This is a purely visual glitch and will fix itself after leaving the menu [LZDOOM] "Force HUD override" option may cause crashes when exiting LZDoom.
-                                LZDoom users should load this mod last instead (like in previous versions)

 Additional Credits to: id Software ..................
 Original Doom GFX